 Fredericks was unlucky not to score what would have been one of the Championship goals of the season.

 Importantly, his pace can also be a key factor in getting back into defence when caught high up the pitch.
-And while a previous criticism of Fredericks was his final product in attack wasn’t good enough, his five assists this season are proving his doubters wrong.
+And while a previous criticism of Fredericks was that his final product in attack wasn’t good enough, his seven assists this season proved his doubters wrong.

 What are Fredericks’ main weaknesses?